matanzh20000/gmailish-5/wiki/Running Examples - Web.md

 <details>
 <summary><strong>✏️ Labels</strong></summary>

-**Shows how users can rename or delete existing labels and create new labels and assign them to emails**
+**Shows editing functionality for existing labels.**
+Users can rename labels or delete them entirely.
+Changes reflect instantly across all emails associated with those labels and are synced with the backend.

 </details>